Oghenekaro66/Corporate-Attrition-Prediction/README.md

-# Analyzing the Connection Between Attrition and Employees in Corporations: Power BI
+# Analyzing the Link Between Attrition and Employees in Corporations
-Model generation to identify the most important variables to use in predicting employees' voluntary exit from a company.

-## Problem Statement:
+## Problem Statement
-The purpose of this project is to analyse the relationship between attrition and employees in an organisation using Power BI.
+The purpose of this project is to analyse the relationship between attrition and employees in an organisation.

 Attrition is an unavoidable occurrence in the work environment.
 There will come a time when an employee wants to leave an organization – either for personal or professional reasons.
 (BasuMallick, 2021) describes attrition as the act of employees discontinuing working in their place of engagement through instances such as resignation and are not immediately replaced.

 The HR department is one of the key units of an organization that’s involved with taking care of employees – including, but not limited to, recruitment, compensation, work policies, employee benefits.

-A practical use of this project is to help organisations develop effective employee retention strategies through the identification of underlying factors that contribute to attrition.
+A practical use of this project is to help organizations develop effective employee retention strategies through the identification of underlying factors that contribute to attrition.

 It also finds use in the refinement of recruitment processes.
-By identifying factors that lead to attrition, organisations could focus on attracting candidates who align with the organization's values and have a higher likelihood of long-term commitment.
+By identifying factors that lead to attrition, organizations could focus on attracting candidates who align with the organization's values and have a higher likelihood of long-term commitment.

-The primary tool used for this project is Python 3, along with an extensive array of libraries and packages available for the manipulation of data, and development of predictive modeling algorithms.
+The primary tool used for this project is Python 3, along with an extensive array of libraries and packages available for the manipulation of data, and development of predictive modelling algorithms.

 The tool of visualization used is Power BI.
 This is a powerful data integration and interactive visualization software that aids in the effective analysis of this project.

-## Dataset Description:
+## Dataset Description
-The dataset utilized in this project comprises 35 columns and 1470 rows.
+The dataset utilized comprises 35 columns and 1470 rows.
 This dataset is suitable for my research as it encompasses an adequate number of independent and dependent variables that can be analyzed to effectively address the research questions.

 ### Variables Description